 Unique Considerations

-- Sensitivity to Emotional Attachment: Individuals who hoard may have strong emotional ties to their possessions.
-It's important to approach the cleanup process with compassion and understanding.
+- Emotional Support: Individuals dealing with hoarding often have emotional attachments to their possessions.
+It’s important to approach the cleanup with empathy and understanding.

 Special Equipment

-- Personal Protective Equipment (PPE): Including gloves, masks, and goggles to protect against allergens, mold, and other hazardous materials that may be present in a hoarded environment.
+- Mask and Respirator: Necessary for protecting against dust, mold spores, and other allergens that may be present in a hoarded environment.

 Expert Tips